joe-pellegrino/SMS-Demo-Dashboard/README.md

 Utilizes Google Firestore and Twilio to similuate an SMS interface.

+The purpose of the app is to allow conversation between a teacher and multiple students.